-- 1. Complete Application for Admissions. - Submit \$5 non-refundable application fee to the Business Office. - Submit an official transcript from each institution attended.
+- 1. Complete Application for Admissions. - Submit \$5 non-refundable application fee to the Business Office, unless you have previously paid.
+For Fall 2009, the application fee is subject to increase, pending TBR approval. - Submit an official transcript from each institution attended.
 Applicants under 21 will also need to submit an official high school transcript and may also submit ACT/SAT test scores. - Complete Hepatitis B Waiver Form and Proof of Measles, Mumps, and Rubella Immunization.